shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise4.md

-# Lab 03: Creating VM Scale sets from Azure VMs
+# Lab 01: Creating VM Scale sets from Azure VMs

-### Task 1: Using VM Scale Sets to drive business resiliency
+### Task 1: Using VM Scale Sets to Drive Business Resiliency

-1. If you are not logged in already, click on Azure portal shortcut that is available on the desktop and log in with below Azure credentials.
+1. If you are not logged in already, click on the Azure portal shortcut that is available on the desktop and log in with below Azure credentials.

     * Azure Username/Email: <inject key="AzureAdUserEmail"></inject>

     * Azure Password: <inject key="AzureAdUserPassword"></inject>

 2. In the Azure portal's navigation pane, select **Resource groups**.